-When someone is depressed, his/her mind and body are in a state of tremendous imbalance.
+When someone is depressed, his or her mind and body are in a state of tremendous imbalance.
 Brain physiology is altered, stress hormones are constantly surging, and almost all bodily systems are affected.
 This is why the symptoms of depression usually disrupt a person’s regular rhythms of mind and body.
-For instance, disturbances with appetite, sexual functioning, energy, concentration and memory, sleep, loss of interest and pleasure, sobbing and/or anger outbursts, feelings of guilt, loss of self-esteem, pessimism, and hopelessness are some of the more common symptoms of clinical depression (or what is technically called major depression).
+For instance, disturbances in appetite, sexual functioning, energy, concentration, memory, and sleep can occur; loss of interest and pleasure, sobbing and/or anger outbursts, feelings of guilt, loss of self-esteem, pessimism, and hopelessness are also some of the more common symptoms of clinical depression (or what is technically called major depression).

 Gut churning; chest tightening; jaw clenching; inner shakiness; head pressure; crushing fatigue; and/or visceral, live wire agitation.
 These are some of the descriptors that people use when trying to convey the sensations they often experience during an episode of depression.
 These feelings and sensations can feel so awful that some people will do anything to end the pain.
 Yes, pain.
 True, deep psychic pain that is sometimes associated with various bodily pains, too.

 The good news is there is help.
 In fact, the vast majority of depression sufferers can be helped with either medication, other somatic therapies (e.g., ECT or Transcranial Magnetic Stimulation, TMS), and/or with proper psychological therapy.
 For mild to moderate depression, CBT seems to be the treatment of choice.
 For more severe depression, a combination of medication and CBT is often the best approach.
-And, as suggested above, ECT can be an amazingly effective treatment, too.
+And, as suggested above, ECT can be an amazingly effective treatment, too, as can others.

 Remember: Think well, Act well, Feel well, Be well!

-Copyright Clifford N. Lazarus, Ph.D.
+Copyright Clifford N. Lazarus, Ph.D., 2017.
 This post is for informational purposes only.
 It is not intended to be a substitute for professional assistance or personal mental health treatment by a qualified clinician.

 Kulkarni, et al. (2007).
 Arthritic pain is processed in brain areas concerned with emotions and fear.
 Arthritis & Rheumatology, Vol. 56, No. 4, 1345 – 1354.